Jean-François Champagne: Steering "Louis-le-Grand" through the Revolution years

-First of all, playing on all his links with the new and rapidly changing powers (he becomes an active member of the Comité révolutionnaire, section Panthéon-Français), he contrives to remain constantly confirmed in his role as Head of the institution, while it undergoes an incredible succession of names and organizational changes : “Collège Égalité” (1793), “Institut des Boursiers Égalité” (1796), “Prytanée Français (1798), “Collège de Paris” (1800), “Lycée de Paris” (1803) and finally “Lycée Impérial” (1804).
+First of all, playing on all his links with the new and rapidly changing powers (he became an active member of the Comité révolutionnaire, section Panthéon-Français), he contrived to remain constantly confirmed in his role as Head of the institution, while it underwent a succession of names and organizational changes: "Collège Égalité" (1793), "Institut des Boursiers Égalité" (1796), "Prytanée Français" (1798), "Collège de Paris" (1800), "Lycée de Paris" (1803) and finally "Lycée Impérial" (1804).

-Times are really tough; the originally privately funded institution is deprived of all its properties and own sources of revenues, no allocation is attributed it for quite some time, and he must resort to all sorts of ways, means and expedients to even barely feed his pupils.
-The site is requisitioned at several occasions and for diverse purposes, even serving as a jail for part of its premises in 1793; notwithstanding all hazards and all enmities and attempts at appropriation, Jean-François Champagne succeeds in keeping the school open for a remainder of students (the older ones have been sent to join the Revolutionary Army on a variety of locations from 1792 on even as late as 1796!) throughout the times, a unique “tour de force” without any equivalent from any institution of that type during that period in France.
+The originally privately funded institution was deprived of all its properties and own sources of revenues; no allocation was attributed it for quite some time, and he was barely able to feed his pupils.
+The site was requisitioned at several occasions and for diverse purposes, even serving as a jail for part of its premises in 1793; notwithstanding all hazards and all enmities and attempts at appropriation, Champagne succeeded in keeping the school open for a remainder of students (the older ones having been sent to join the Revolutionary Army from 1792 on, even as late as 1796) throughout the times, a unique "tour de force" without any equivalent from any institution of that type during that period in France.

-Mostly on his sole energy, dedication, unwavering will and purpose, he contrives in keeping Louis-le-Grand open throughout those troubled times.

-In January 1794, he definitely abandons his cleric status to marry the widow of his co-disciple and friend Pierre Hélène Tondu, executed in late December 1793 under orders of Robespierre, this latter himself onetime pupil at Louis-le-Grand like Tondu and Champagne, and who execrated Tondu.
-Together with the widow, he takes on the charge of the six children of Tondu, who had entrusted them unto his care in a letter written a few hours before being sent to the guillotine, all boys of whom will be educated in that same Louis-le-Grand where they have then taken their abode with their father-in-law.
+In January 1794, he definitely abandoned his cleric status to marry the widow of his co-disciple and friend Pierre Hélène Tondu, executed in late December 1793 under orders of Robespierre, this latter himself onetime pupil at Louis-le-Grand like Tondu and Champagne, and who execrated Tondu.
+Together with the widow, he took on the charge of the six children of Tondu, who had entrusted them unto his care in a letter written a few hours before being sent to the guillotine, all boys to be educated in that same Louis-le-Grand where they took their abode with their father-in-law.